-If milk has been frozen and thawed it can be refrigerated for up to 24 hours for later use.
-It should not be refrozen.
-There is very little evidence to know if stored, warmed, and partially consumed milk can continue to be used.
-One study suggests that it is safe to continue to feed previously used milk up to 1 to 2 hours after it has been prepared.
-Any unused milk should then be discarded.
+If you’ve frozen and then thawed breast milk, it can be refrigerated for up to 24 hours for later use.
+You shouldn’t refreeze the milk.
+There’s very little evidence to support if stored, warmed and partially consumed milk can continue to be used.
+It appears safe to continue feeding previously used milk up to one to two hours after it has been prepared.
+After that, any unused milk should be discarded.

 - Wash your hands before expressing or handling your milk.